A Woman with Soul: Beth Middlecamp

 What do you feel your soul’s purpose is?
 My purpose seems to be multifaceted.
 I am a way-maker.
 I am a leader.
 I am a warrior Mom to two amazing children that are an evolution not a disability.
 I am a healer and a helper.
 I am someone that people listen to sometimes for the oddest reasons.
 I am a voice for those that cannot talk at times, I am an ear for those who cannot be heard at times.
 I am developing my gifts to hopefully be even more capable to help and serve those who need my assistance.

-If you are moved by Beth’s story, we know she would love to hear from you; just leave a comment for her about your experience.
-If you haven’t yet joined The Soulmate Experience Facebook community, where we met Beth and so many other inspirational souls, please stop by! ♥ Mali & Joe, authors of The Soulmate Experience: A Practical Guide to Creating Extraordinary Relationships
+We love you Beth! ♥ If you haven’t yet joined The Soulmate Experience Facebook community, where we met Beth and so many other inspirational souls, please stop by. ~Mali & Joe, authors of The Soulmate Experience: A Practical Guide to Creating Extraordinary Relationships